tensorflow/datasets/docs/api_docs/python/tfds/download/DownloadManager.md

 #### Args:

 * <b>`path_or_paths`</b>: path or `list`/`dict` of path of file to extract.
-Each path can be a `str` or `ExtractInfo`.
+Each path can be a `str` or `Resource`.
 * <b>`async_`</b>: `bool`, default to False.
 If True, returns promise on result.

-If not explicitly specified in `ExtractInfo`, the extraction method will automatically be deduced.
+If not explicitly specified in `Resource`, the extraction method is deduced from downloaded file name.

 #### Returns:

-extracted_path(s): `str`, The extracted paths matching the given input path_or_paths
+extracted_path(s): `str`, The extracted paths matching the given input path_or_paths.